ucsd-cse11-s20/DI08-Lists-and-Generics-22-05-2020/ProblemSheet.md

 # Generics and Lists
 This week, we learned about a very important concept in Java (and Computer Science in general!) called "Parametric Polymorphism", which is a fancy word that simply means using the same code to work with different data types.
 (Okay, it's a bit more complicated than that, but it's a good enough definition for our purposes).
 So for discussion, we are going to get some practice writing Polymorphic code (also called "Generic" in Java) and see how we can use it to do more with less code.
-But as ususal, before that here's the review:
+But as usual, before that here's the review:

 ## Review